venkatkuruganti/first-react-app/README.md

 In the project directory, you can run:

-### `yarn intall` - This will only need be to done at the start to install all the required dependencies.
+### `yarn install` - This will only need to be done at the start to install all the required dependencies.

 ### `yarn start`